-Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose or come off.
-This could cause an accident.
-Do not use oil or grease on the wheel studs or nuts.
-This could cause the nuts to become loose.
+- Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose or come off.
+This could cause an accident. - Do not use oil or grease on the wheel studs or nuts.
+This could cause the nuts to become loose. - Retighten the wheel nuts when the vehicle has been driven for 600 miles (1,000 km) (also in cases of a flat tire, etc.).